 So named because they contain increased quantities of sulfur salt in their composition.
 They are subdivided according to the type of dominant constituents in solution.
 So we have

 hydrosulphoride springs and,

 4. CHARACTERISTICS AND PROPERTIES OF THE CURATIVE RADIOACTIVE SPRINGS OF IKARIA

 It is well known that man from ancient times applied spa therapy for curative purposes to waters whose temperature and chemical composition differed from ordinary waters.

 The characteristics of the curative springs of IKARIA are as follows:

-a.
 The increased temperature of the water.

-b.
 Their much greater content of solid constituents in solution.

 Their considerable content of rare or even pharmacologically efficacious constituents, such

 Among the constituents which enrich the springs are also included gases such as:

 increased temperature which they possess and to the composition of the lithological subsoil of the area.
 Their enrichment in salts, in gases, as also in radioactive elements(radium,radon) constitutes, together with the high temperature, factors which add to the water's therapeutic properties,and so they are called "curative."